Q. Who are the Berlin Bruisers?

 Q. Do I have to pay to go into American Fitness?

-A. American Fitness is one of our very generous sponsors, and once you are a registered Berlin Bruiser member with a yearly subscription you will be allowed free entrance to the facilities there.
+A. American Fitness is one of our very generous partners, and once you are a registered Berlin Bruiser member with a yearly subscription you will be allowed free entrance to the facilities there.

 Q. Do I need anything special to come along to train?

 A. Trainers, shorts and a strong T-shirt are a good start, but really anything you feel comfortable in and which you don’t mind getting dirty or ripped!
 If you have boots with studs, all the better!
-It’s a rough environment we can’t guarantee your Gucci shirt will survive the onslaught.
-Please avoid hooded tops, denim (yes, we have had people try to play in jeans!) or anything with large zips / buttons / bits of metal sticking out.
+It’s a rough environment we can’t guarantee your favourite shirt will survive the onslaught.
+Please avoid hooded tops, denim or anything with large zips / buttons / bits of metal sticking out.
 You are advised to tape up any piercings you may have (or take them out) to avoid them getting caught on another player… OUCH !
 It’s a contact sport so avoid anything that could be potentially injurious!

 Q. I have never played rugby before, does it matter?